evoluteur/structured-filter/README.md

 ### fields (array)

 The list of fields (as an array of objects with id, label and type) to participate in the query definition.
-Possible types are: text, boolean, number, date, time, and lov (list of values).
+Possible types are: text, boolean, number, date, time, and list.

 ```javascript
 $("#myFilter").structFilter({